Sanskrit for duty, responsibility, or "the path"

 GIVE THE GIFT OF SIGHT

 Optometry Giving Sight is the only global fundraising initiative that specifically targets the prevention of blindness and impaired vision due to uncorrected refractive error.
 In other words, they provide access to those in need of the basic but crucial service of an eye exam and a pair of glasses.
-We donate 5% of every Dharma sale to Optometry Giving Sight because we believe in helping others - and so do you.
+We donate a percentage of every Dharma sale to Optometry Giving Sight because we believe in helping others - and so do you.
 Every purchase you make transforms lives by providing necessary vision aid to the 600 million people who can't afford it, in countries all around the world.

 In a world where sustainability is far from the norm, we're trying to push the boundaries and do better.
 Our lens suppliers sell all of our leftover materials to other industries so that they can be recycled and used to create new products.
 Similarly, leftover acetate from our frame manufacturers is melted down and reused to produce new glasses.
 Our metal frames are coated using an ion-plating method, which - unlike most other production processes - doesn't pump runoff into the environment.
 Most recently, for our Buddha collection, we exclusively used wood that was harvested from sustainably managed forests certified by the Forest Stewardship Council.
 We strive to make all of our practices this resource-efficient and environmentally-friendly - keeping our prices fair and protecting Mother Earth.